k2-fsa/sherpa/docs/source/streaming_asr/conformer/conformer_rnnt_for_English/client.rst

 .. caution::

-   Please first start the :ref:`conv_emformer_server_english` before you start the client.
+   Please first start the :ref:`conformer_rnnt_server_english` before you start the client.

    Also, we have hard coded the server port to 6006.
 Please either pass ``--port 6006`` when starting the server or change the client